Welfare at Select English

-- Select English has 6 halls of residence all within walking distance of the school.
+- We own 6 halls of residence all within walking distance of the school.
 Walking distance means from around 5-20 minutes depending on the residence

 - All residences have live-in House Managers who look after our students

-- All House Managers are First Aid, Fire and Food Hygiene trained
+- House Managers are First Aid, Fire and Food Hygiene trained

 Select English is committed to safeguarding and promoting the welfare of children.